Resurgent structure of the 't Hooft-Polyakov monopole

 In what follows, we shall first demonstrate these principles on the simplified case of the ``maximally non-BPS'' (MNBPS) monopole corresponding to $\beta\to \infty$, where only the gauge ODE~(\ref{eq:gaugeprofile}) retains a non-trivial form (Sec.~\ref{sec:MNBPS}).
-In Sec.~\ref{sec:general} we shall comment on the structure of the general $\beta>0$ configurations and then explore the simplifications encountered in the BPS case in Sec.~\ref{sec:BPS}.
-Finally, in Sec.~\ref{sec:numerics} we suggest a practical expansion strategy based on the standard Borel-Pad\'e-Laplace approach (cf.~\cite{Dunne:2025mye}).
-Technical details are deferred to Appendices.
+In Sec.~\ref{sec:general} we shall comment on how the vector sector feeds into the structure of the scalar part in case of general $\beta>0$ configurations.
+The partial resummation of the na\"\i ve expansion around $\hat{f}_0$ and the explicit construction of the nonperturbative background/core profile $\hat{f}^R_0$, along with a sample calculation of the lowest-order contribution to the $B_\infty$ parameter, are discussed in Sec.~\ref{sec:resummation}.
+Most of the technical details concerning namely the finite $\beta>0$ (NBPS) case are deferred to a set of Appendixes and an extended study~\cite{MalinskyFuture}.